RedHatOfficial/rhsummitlabs-2018/rhsummitlabs/OpenShift_RHSSO/README.md

 Lets explore a bit and create a user.
 On your SSO host
  1. ssh rhsso-GUID.rhpds.opentlc.com
  2. sudo su -
- 3. vim /etc/hosts
+ 3. echo "10.0.0.11 idm.local" >> /etc/hosts
- 4. 10.0.0.11 idm.local
- 5. In firefox in your VM go to https://idm.local
+ 4. In firefox in your VM go to https://idm.local
- 6. Login with the shared admin credentials
+ 5. Login with admin/RHSummit2018IAM!
- 7. Click around and see the below while we explain it in class
+ 6. Click around and see the below while we explain it in class
- 8. Now lets create a user
+ 7. Now lets create a user
      1. Identity > Users > Add
      2. User login: testldap
      3. First Name: Test